 A. Class 11 English curriculum includes 3 books containing stories, poems and essays written in a complex language.
 The NCERT solution provides you with an all-in-one guide to understand the chapters' complex themes and helps you score higher marks.

-Q. Why is the NCERT solution recommended?
+Q. Why are the NCERT solutions recommended?

 A. Aakash provides you with an updated NCERT solution.
 Written by language experts, the NCERT solution helps understand the chapters and improves the vocabulary of the students.